thies0/hello-world/README.md

 And I have to see which topic interests me and corresponds to my abilities.

-My experience is, to install and cofigure a system
+My experience is, to install and configure a system